Turaev-Viro invariants and cabling operations: Proof of Supporting Theorem

-\begin{remark} For each of these proofs, we use the convention that equalities between vectors $e_i$ are necessarily taken up to sign.
+\begin{remark} For the following arguments, we use the convention that equalities between vectors $e_i$ are necessarily taken up to sign.
 This ultimately has no effect on the arguments for Proposition \ref{2NBasisSpans} and Theorem \ref{RTinvertible}. \end{remark}